godotengine/godot-docs/community/tutorials/3d/inverse_kinematics.rst

 For our goal (tip of the bone moved within area of target), we need to know where the tip of our IK bone is.
 As we don't use a leaf bone as IK bone, we know the coordinate of the bone base is the tip of parent bone.
-All these calculations are quite dependant on the skeleton's structure.
+All these calculations are quite dependent on the skeleton's structure.
 You can use pre-calculated constants as well.
 You can add an extra bone for the tip of IK and calculate using that.